gonpaul/robot/README.md

 # robot
 This is mainly a css project with a robot.
-It required me to learned positioning and basic transitions.
+It required me to learn positioning and basic transitions.